stashed/stash/docs/tutorials/initializer.md

     resources:
     - daemonsets
     - deployments
-    - jobs
     - replicasets
     - replicationcontrollers
     - statefulsets
 ```

 This is helpful when you create `Restic` before creating workload objects.
 This allows stash operator to initialize the target workloads by adding sidecar or, init-container before workload-pods are created.
 Thus stash operator do not need to delete workload pods for applying changes.

 This is particularly helpful for workload kind `StatefulSet` since kubernetes does not support updating StatefulSet after they are created.